ieeta-pt/DrAC/src/README.md

 After running the above command, three dictionary files will be created in the `output` directory which can then be uploaded to the Neji annotating service.

 ### Annotation
     $ python main.py -a

+anotador webservice pode ser mudado se mudarem a variável url na classe `Annotator` do `Annotator.py`

 or read annotation neji, if already annotated

     $ python main.py -a -r

+the result is a matrix that is saved

 ### Evaluator